OldManInternetz/CITS3200-Project/README.md

 This will help us all work in parallel.

+## Adding files to be committed ##

-Once you've done some work, you can commit your change using:
+Once you've done some work, run the command:

+    $ git status

+This will show you all of the files that you have created, edited, and deleted.

+By running the command:

+    $ git add .

+...
+Git will know to sync all new and edited files when you run the 'commit' command.

+If you have deleted any files, you will need to run:

+    $ git add -u

+... in order for Git to sync deleted files (it won't do this unless you run this command).

+You can then commit your changes using:

     $ git commit -m "here is a message about what I did"